 With the perfect combination of spicy and sweet, Grilled Pineapple Salsa is the dreamiest addition to all your favorite summer dishes.
 This homemade salsa is made with vibrant ingredients like grilled pineapple, jalapeno peppers, fresh cilantro, and lime juice for a flavor explosion in every bite.
 It's amazing on tacos and tostadas.

-This recipe for Grilled Pineapple Salsa is easy to make, bursting with flavor, and comes together in under 10 minutes.
+This recipe for pineapple salsa is easy to make, bursting with flavor, and comes together in under 10 minutes.
 It also keeps well in the fridge, so you can save it to pair with different dishes all week long.
 Trust me, you're going to want to make enough for leftovers.

 During the summertime, I love experimenting with different salsas.
-From savory salsas like this Corn Salsa to tangy and sweet salsas like this Mango Black Bean Salsa, it would be an understatement to say that I enjoy a good salsa.
+From savory salsas like this Corn Salsa to tangy and sweet salsas like this Mango Black Bean Salsa and or super spicy habanero salsa, it would be an understatement to say that I enjoy a good salsa.
 We serve them with grilled meats, seafood, and a fun appetizer with chips.

 Lately, we have been making this grilled salsa with pineapple on repeat.
 It is so good paired with blackened steak or grilled chicken.
 We love spooning it over fish tacos for a refreshing twist and piled high on these Ceviche Tostadas.